 Amen ~ definition.
 As a verb, it signifies to confirm, establish, verify; to trust, or give confidence; as a noun, truth, firmness, trust, confidence; as an adjective, firm, stable.
 (1828 Webster’s Dictionary)

-There is nothing that gives a preacher more confidence than to hear this word during a message.
+There are few things that give a preacher more confidence while he is preaching than to hear someone say ‘Amen’.
 After all, confidence is what it means.

 It means you believe what he said was right and true.